-1. When you buy the drug for a price that is lower than our price
+1. When you buy the drug for a price that is lower than our price have a discount card that is outside our benefit that offers a lower price.

 Sometimes when you are in the Deductible Stage and Coverage Gap Stage you can buy your drug at a network pharmacy for a price that is lower than our price.